Yardie-/truetype_Arduino/README.md

 # Future work
 ## TrueType
-- Support for "Compound glyphs"
+- Full support for "Compound glyphs"
 - Diversification of supported framebuffer formats.
 - Only support for 'cmap' format 4 and 'kern' format0 is supported.
 - Correction that some files can not be read.